pritambaral/hostapd-rtl871xdrv/README.md

 The hostapd driver however, wasn't provided as a driver.
 A modified hostapd, somewhere in its 0.8.x version, was dumped.
 If you wanted a newer hostapd, well, too bad.

 This repo has the extracted modifications to mainline hostapd done by Realtek, adapted for hostapd 2.2.
-It is very likely that these would work with hostapd 2.x.
+For other versions of hostapd, checkout to the corresponding tag.

 ## Installation
 ----